 How do I make this chorizo potato breakfast casserole?

-Crack 6 eggs into a medium sized mixing bowl, add ½ cup milk, ½ teaspoon salt, ½ teaspoon pepper.
+3. Crack eggs into a medium sized mixing bowl, add milk, salt, pepper.
 Whisk until incorporated.

 See substitutions section for other suggested add-ins and toppings.

-Bake for 25-30 minutes, until it's cooked through.
-Enjoy your chorizo breakfast casserole slice immediately, refrigerate in an air-tight container, or freeze for later.
+6. Bake for 25-30 minutes, until it's cooked through.
+Enjoy chorizo breakfast casserole or store for later.

 Serving suggestions: eat plain, with salsa/other toppings, or in a tortilla.